klaviyo-labs/Pet-Party-Planner/README.md

 >
 > If your OAuth app does not make calls via your app's specific OAuth access token, your app will not be accepted to Klaviyo's app marketplace and the end user may experience unexpected behavior when using your OAuth app.

-### OAuth Connection Flow
+### OAuth authorization code flow

 This app starts the OAuth flow in the Klaviyo UI with the code living in the client application.
-The install URL defaults to `http://localhost:3000/dashboard`, and the settings URL is `http://localhost:3000/settings`.
+The installation URL defaults to `http://localhost:3000/dashboard`, and the settings URL is `http://localhost:3000/settings`.

 The [`OAuthSetup.ts`](/src/app/components/KlaviyoIntegration/OAuthSetup.ts) file contains the code for starting the onboarding flow.
 It creates the Proof Key for Code Exchange (PKCE) codes needed for verifying the authenticity of the token creation call later and constructs the correct Klaviyo.com URL to redirect to.